 The Relational Bank Account

 I think I first came across this concept in the writings of Stephen Covey about twenty years ago.
 It struck me then as a powerful metaphor.
-I've used it many times since.
-It changed the way I looked at requesting people to change for me and my reasons.
+I have used it many times since.
+It changed the way I looked at requesting people to change for me and for my reasons.
 It is still as powerful as ever.

 The Relational Bank Account is thinking about the relationship with another person, a stakeholder, as the equivalent of a bank account.
 You ‘deposit’ into the account by acts of helpfulness and so on.

 You make withdrawals, positively by asking that stakeholder to do something for you, something they wouldn’t do otherwise.
 And you should only attempt to make a positive withdrawal if you know there is something in that account.